global-input/global-input-message/README.md

     var codedata=connector.buildInputCodeData();
 ```

- The codedata contains the information necessary for the mobile app to connect your application.
-It contains the key used for end-to-en encryption and the necessary connection information.
-This data should be transferred to the mobile app via the QR code to the mobile application.
+ The codedata contains the information necessary for the mobile app to connect to your application.
+For example, it contains the encryption key used for end-to-end encryption and the necessary connection information.
+This data should be displayed as the content of the QR code, so that the mobile can obtain the ionformation to establish the secure communication to your application.

 In the above code, the ```globalInputConfig```  variable is passed in to the connect method.
-The variable contains the information about the form that you would like to display on the mobile phone screen.
-It also contains the callback function that you would like to be invoked when the user interact with the form.
-I comeback to this in the next sesion.
+The variable contains the information about the form that you would like to display on the mobile screen.
+It also contains the callback function that you would like to be invoked when the user interacts with the form.
+I explain this in details in the next section.

-After you have got the codedata, you just need to display it with QR code:
+After that, you just need to display the coedata content with the QR code:

 ```javascript
       var qrcode = new QRCode(document.getElementById("qrcode"), {